egichuhis/portfolioBootstrapEdwinTheophilus/README.md

 ### Setup

-Open the terminal and run `git clone https://github.com/egichuhis/egichuhis.github.io.git`
+Open the terminal and run `git clone https://github.com/egichuhis/portfolioBootstrapEdwinTheophilus.git`

-### Install

-Open your folder in the terminal and run `npm install`

 ### Usage

-### Accessibility
-This site has been scanned for accessibility using the accessibility tool

 Right-click on the index.html file and open with any browser.